 If that isn’t scary enough, accident injuries are the leading cause of death for 15 to 19 year olds, according to the Centers for Disease Control and Prevention (CDC).

 Parents often wonder if they’ve done enough to prepare their children for the responsibility of driving.
 If you’ve got a teenage driver in the family, read on to learn why teen drivers are high risk and what you can do to help keep teens safe on the road.

-What Are The Risk Factors For Teenage Drivers?
+What Are the Risk Factors for Teenage Drivers?

-First and foremost, teens’ lack of experience behind the wheel means that young drivers are less equipped to deal with the hazards they encounter.
+First and foremost, a teen’s lack of experience behind the wheel means young drivers are less equipped to deal with the hazards they encounter.
 Unfortunately, the only way to get experience is to spend time driving.
-While they are still learning the crucial skills necessary to be a safe driver, teen drivers are more likely to be affected by the following risk factors on the road.
+This is one reason most states encourage teen drivers to spend plenty of time behind the wheel with their parents or guardians in the car.

 For a free legal consultation, call 800-537-8185

 What Can Parents Do to Encourage Safe Driving for Teens?

 Teen driver statistics can be a scary wake-up call for parents.
 Despite your best efforts, once you hand your teen the keys, they will be on their own.
 It will be up to them to make the right calls while behind the wheel.
 However, parents can take several actions to help prepare and educate new drivers.

 Have a Conversation With Your Child About Teen Driver Safety

 The CDC recommends using a teen driving contract to guide a conversation about safe driving with your teen.
 Talking to a new driver early and often can help them understand why it is so important to follow the rules of the road.
 It also can teach teens how to reduce their driving risks on the road.